VHP4Safety/vhp4safety-docs-MkDocs/Tutorials/aoplink/aoplink_rmarkdown.rst

 collaborative AOP development, storage of AOPs, and therefore allow reusing toxicological knowledge for risk assessors.
-This Case Study has converted the AOP-Wiki XML data into an RDF schema, which has been exposed in a public SPARQL endpoint in the OpenRiskNet e-infrastructure.
+This Case Study has converted the AOP-Wiki XML data into an RDF schema, which has been exposed in a public SPARQL endpoint as a service by VHP4Safety.

 Implementation
 --------------